 Clorox can damage various items, including fabric, carpet, wood and upholstery.
 When the bleach comes in contact with the surface, it can either strip the surface of its color or cause unsightly and permanent discolorations.
 By covering floors and furniture with a drop cloth you can help prevent damage to the item while cleaning with Clorox.
 If possible, move the item you are cleaning with Clorox outside and place on top of a plastic tarp.

-Skin and Eye Exposure
+Skin and Eye Exposure to Clorox

 Immediately flush the eye with cool water.
 Hold the eyelid open and allow cool, running water to rinse the chemical from the eye for 20 minutes.
 If the person whose eye has been splashed with Clorox is wearing contacts, flush the eye for 5 minutes with cool running water before removing the contact lens, and continue flushing for another 15 minutes.
 Contact a physician after flushing the eye for 20 minutes.